ChenweWu/personal-website/content/publication/example/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Huiwen Xu
+- Huiwen Xu 1
-- Orna Intrator
+- Orna Intrator 2
-- Zhengqing Ye
+- Zhengqing Ye 3
+- Chenwei Wu 4
-- admin
+- ..

 date: "2020-07-01T00:00:00Z"